Deivison-Costa/Secure-Login-System/README.md

 Note: The password column is VARCHAR(60) to accommodate the BCrypt hashed password, which typically results in a string of 60 characters.

-You can now modify the LoginForm's database connection settings according to your PostgreSQL configuration and start using the application. :)
+You can modify the LoginForm's database connection settings according to your PostgreSQL configuration and start using the application. :)